purol/HEP-CNN/README.md

 , which would train CNN.
 It also makes `history_0.csv`, `model.pth`, `resourceByCP_0.csv`, `resourceByTime_0.csv`, `summary.txt`, and `weight_0.pth`.

 `history_0.csv` saves loss and accuracy. `model.pth` and `weight_0.pth` saves the trained CNN. `summary.txt` saves a configuration of CNN.

+### Plot the result about testing model
+We need to obtain the performance of trained CNN, using testing model.
+In the `run` directory of the main directory, you can find `eval_torch_single.py` and `eval_torch_multi.py`. `eval_torch_single.py` is used when the number of classes is 2. `eval_torch_multi.py` is used when the number of classes is 3 or larger than 3.

+Do

+    python <the name of program> --input <path of model.pth and weight_0.pth> -c <path of config file> --batch <batch number> --device <device number>

+For instance,

+    python eval_torch_multi.py --input ../result/CPlargekernelnorm1_multi_input_again/ -c ./config.yaml --batch 32 --device 0

+, which would evaluate the CNN in the `../result/CPlargekernelnorm1_multi_input_again/` using `./config.yaml`.

+If you use `eval_torch_single.py`, you can obtain images of CNN response and roc curve: